o1-labs/proof-systems/circuits/kimchi/cairo/0001-cairo-gates-and-constraints.md

 ## Summary
 [summary]: #summary

 This RFC serves as a documentation for the Cairo-Kimchi proof system (a.k.a.
-Turshi, an Egyptian pickled veggie) to be supported by O(1)Labs.
+Turshi, an Egyptian pickled veggie, thanks @mimoo) to be supported by O(1)Labs.